kiazhi/kiazhi.github.io/_posts/2019-10-16-Getting-PowerShell-in-Kali-Linux-container.md

 ### Pulling Kali Linux container image

-Firestly, you will have to launch Visual Studio Code or any text editor to create a `Dockerfile` with the first line instructing `docker build` to pull an official Kali Linux container image from the official Kali Linux container register repository namespace as the base image layer.
+Firstly, you will have to launch Visual Studio Code or any text editor to create a `Dockerfile` with the first line instructing `docker build` to pull an official Kali Linux container image from the official Kali Linux container register repository namespace as the base image layer.